Wood grain: Support

-Aesthetic aspects
+Aesthetics

 In its simplest aesthetic meaning, wood grain is the alternating regions of relatively darker and lighter wood resulting from the differing growth parameters occurring in different seasons (i.e., growth rings) on a cut or split piece of wood.

-Causes including fungus, burls, stress, knots, special grain alignments, and others produce figure in wood.
-Their rarity often promotes the value of both the raw material, and the finished work it becomes a part of.
+Figure in wood is produced by causes including fungus, burls, stress, knots, and special grain alignments.
+Strictly speaking, grain is not always the same as the figure of wood.
+Figure rarity often promotes the value of both the raw material, and the finished work it becomes a part of.
 These include: